University of Tennessee: Organizations

 The Volunteer Channel (TVC) is the university's student run television station.
 TVC reaches nearly 7,000 UT students in residence halls and 100,000 residents in surrounding counties on Comcast Digital Channel 194.

 The Daily Beacon

 The Daily Beacon is the editorially independent student newspaper of UT's campus.
 It began in 1906 as The Orange & White and became a staple on the campus landscape, publishing for 61 years.
 The Daily Beacon was established as its successor in 1965, taking over in spring 1967.
-It printed 10,000 daily copies weekly, one of the few daily collegiate newspapers in the United States, prior to moving predominantly online.
-It now distributes 2,100 copies per week, releasing on Wednesdays, and produces daily online content about the campus and the surrounding area.
+It printed 10,000 daily copies weekly prior to moving online.
+It now distributes 2,100 copies per week and produces daily online content about the campus and the surrounding area.